dorkodu/sage/DOCS.md

 The idea of the Sage is to be able to send multiple queries that depend on each other at once.

-When using REST APIs, you have to send many requests to server.
+When using REST APIs, you must send many requests to the server.
-Just think about this, you have a social network application, when a user opens the app, you have to check their authentication status, get their profile, notifications, friend requests, messages, feed (and profiles of those), and so on.
+Just think about this, you have a social network application, and when a user opens the app, you have to check their authentication status, get their profile, notifications, friend requests, messages, feed (and profiles of those), and so on.

-It's just a lot of queries, and throughout the use of the app, users are going to send tons of multiple requests.
+It's just a lot of queries, and throughout the app, users are going to send tons of multiple requests.

 That's where Sage comes in, and helps you mitigate this issue and improve your code on many other stuff.